TTTTMMMM/chairLocations/README.md

 ```
  Interface UserObj = {
     username: string,
-    role: string, ("admin" | "user") // will be used for displaying the correct GUI elements
+    role: string,            // role === "admin" allows configuration from the GUI
     canAccess: {             // will be used on the backend to control access to data
         chairLoc: boolean,
         maintenance: boolean
         }